Exploring Seeds Simple Science for Preschoolers

 In this activity, you'll get some ideas for exploring seeds in various ways.

-- identifying the color and texture of the seeds.
+- Identify color and texture of seeds.

 Exploring seeds in foods